Lucifer1811/WhaToDo/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# To Do App
+# WhaToDo App

-The To Do App is a powerful task management application built using Flutter.
+The WhaToDo App is a powerful task management application built using Flutter.
 It enables users to create, organize, and prioritize tasks efficiently.
 With intuitive features like crossing off completed tasks and swiping to delete, the To Do App enhances productivity and simplifies task management.

 ## Features